TurtleCamera/USACO-TurtleCamera/CSE 199 Workspace/USACO Silver February 2020/Swapity Swapity Swap/README.md

   - Cycles.
     - Never end up traversing a cycle more than once in your algorithm.
   - Think of it in terms of a graph..., but don't actually implement it in terms of a graph.
   - Avoid repeating the same calculation over and over again -- use a smaller solution to solver a bigger solution.
-I think this counts as dynamic programming, because even though you don't use memoization, you still calculate subproblems to solve bigger problems.
+I think this counts as dynamic programming, because even though you use a small amount of memoization, you still calculate subproblems to solve bigger problems.
   - Visited/isComputed array.

 ### Explanation